 A tiny experimental university with its curriculum rooted in Kilburn, London NW6.
-The university uses the high road and its hinterland as a campus, occupying a number of locations for classes initially running from October 2013 to March 2014.
+The university uses the high road and its hinterland as a campus, occupying a number of locations for classes running from October 2013 to April 2014.

 The university is about looking closely at ourselves and our surroundings, the physical, historical, political and social, in order to discuss and look at potential futures for Kilburn.
 The data gathered through this research will be compiled in a series of outputs over the course of the two terms, with a view to informing future decision-making in the area.

 Weekly classes will study what makes Kilburn what it is.
 Each class will ask a single question, looking at one thing at a time in order to understand Kilburn as a whole.
 The university wants to know what Kilburn looks like, where it starts and finishes, how money works in Kilburn, whether Kilburn even exists, where Kilburn is going.

 Range Editions is a publishing venture interested in places; producing short-run publications, fanzines and artist’s books that are concerned with unsung geographies, everyday landscapes and overlooked architectures.

 2010 - 2013

 Writing and co-ordinating programmes that engage groups in critically examining the built and social environments of ‘place’ with artists, architects, writers and designers.